|The Railway & Canal Historical Society|

 |All text, photographs and graphics are copyright of the Railway & Canal Historical Society|

 The subscription list for Early Railways 5 has closed and the volume is now printing .
 The print run will have enough copies to fulfil subscribers’ orders plus a few extra to replace any lost or damaged in the post.
 When we know that all subscribers have safely received their copies, there may be a few available at the full retail price of £55 including postage and packing.
 If anybody would still like to order a copy, please let us know, using the following link, and we will contact you after we have satisfied the subscriber list early in October.firstname.lastname@example.org

 A new international conference series on

 EARLY MAIN-LINE RAILWAYS

 will alternate with the existing Early Railway Conference on a 2-year cycle.
-This first main-line conference will be held in
+The first main-line conference was held in

 CAERNARFON, NORTH WALES